Is Endoscopic Sleeve Gastroplasty Covered by Insurance?

 Be Prepared

-Most insurance companies require documented proof of medically-supervised weight-loss attempts and do not consider weight watchers or other such programs adequate.
+Overall, most insurance companies require documented proof of medically supervised weight-loss attempts and do not consider programs like Weight Watchers or others as adequate.

-Working with an experienced bariatric surgeon will help you navigate through this process.
-Most bariatric specialists feel that advocating for their patients is an integral part of the responsibility that comes with being a surgeon and they will work diligently to help you.
+Collaborating with an experienced bariatric surgeon will not only help you navigate through this process but also ensure a better experience.
+Moreover, most bariatric specialists firmly believe that advocating for their patients is an integral part of their responsibility as surgeons.
+Rest assured, they will work diligently and tirelessly to assist you every step of the way.

 It is important to have a good understanding of what your insurance policy covers and expects so you can successfully receive approval.